JeffreyBenjaminBrown/hode/README.md

 Then return to the cloned repo and try `stack ghci` again.

 Once that works and you're in GHCI, run `ui`.
+(If you're a hacker, you might want to run `st <- ui`, so that you can inspect `st` after exiting Hode.
+After inspection, you can resume where you left off by running `st <- uiFromSt st`.)